-- 9. The PTFE can generally be pushed out of the washers by hand.
-Although, you may need to use the 4mm hex driver to push the PTFE tube through and out of the washers.
-Place aside the PTFE tube for 3mm filament. - 10.
-Push the PTFE tube for 1.75mm filament through the washers in the original pattern.
+- 10. Push the PTFE tube for 1.75mm filament through the washers in the original pattern.
 The PTFE tube should be approximately centered in the heat sink washers with equal links of the PTFE tube sticking out of the heat sink. - 11.
 Replace the heat sink and PTFE tube back into the hot end.
 Lightly push down on the PTFE tube to make sure it is completely set into the hot end. - 12.
 Replace the top wooden plate.
 Make sure to line up the strain relief slots on the side of the wires. - 13.
 Place the aluminum mount bracket on top.
 Screw in and lightly tighten the three 3mm screws from the bottom plate.
-Do not overtighten these screws as you can crack the wooden plate. - 14.
+Do not over-tighten these screws as you can crack the wooden plate. - 14.
 Wrap the wires through the strain relief slots in the correct path of all four wires, snaking through each slot together. - 15.
 Place the hot end back down into the extruder mount.
 Make sure the wires are facing the rear of the printer - 16.
 Place the extruder body back on top of the hot end and extruder mount.
 Line up the two mounting holes.
 Push the two 4mm screws through the bottom of the X carriage, through the hot end, and into the extruder body.
-Thread the screws using the 3mm hex driver but leave them loose for now. - 17.
-Reconnect the two 4-pin connectors. - 18.
+Thread the screws using the 3mm hex driver but leave loose for now. - 17.
+Reconnect the two four pin connectors. - 18.
 Finally, push 1.75mm filament through the extruder and into the hot end.
 This will align the filament travel space.
-Tighten the two 4-mm screws from the bottom of the X axis carriage.
+Tighten the two 4mm screws from the bottom of the X axis carriage.

-Before printing with 1.75mm filament, make sure to make the needed changes in Slic3r (found at Filament Settings > Filament > Diameter ) for 1.75mm filament.
+Before printing with 1.75mm filament, make sure to make the needed changes in Slic3r (found at Filament Settings > Filament > Diameter) for 1.75mm filament.
 You will need to re-slice any previously sliced files with the new settings for 1.75mm filament.